bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 @code[golang code-noblend code-max zoom-10](slides/optimizing-go-for-clouds-go-meetup/alloc.go?lines=13-23)

-@[2-3]
+@[2-3,6,8]

 Note:

-Be nice to Go runtime, and tell ahead how many items you will add to both slice and map
+Be nice to Go runtime, and tell ahead the runtime how many items you will add to both slice and map, especially if have this information because we are literally copy the array.
+All thanks to make statement, which takes number of elements for length pre-grow.

-...especially if you can how much it should

 ---
 @snap[north span-95 text-05 text-left padded]